cloverstudio/ThinWS/README.md

         payload: any
     }

-roomID parameter is required (for subscribe, unsubscribe and message types)and is there for the server to know which room to send the payload to.
+`roomID`        - required (for subscribe, unsubscribe and message types)and is there for the server to know which room to send the payload to.

-type parameter is required and notes the type of the message (connect, disconnect, subscribe, unsubscribe, ack)
+`type`          - required and notes the type of the message (connect, disconnect, subscribe, unsubscribe, ack)

-messageID is required and is there if you want to implement the acknowledge functionality
+`messageID`     - required and is there if you want to implement the acknowledge functionality

-connectionID is required for subscribe and unsubscribe only.
+`connectionID`  - required for subscribe and unsubscribe only.

-payload: JSON data, whatever you want
+`payload`       - JSON data, whatever you want